White House won't say if Biden is concerned about potential spy flight intel in Beijing's hands

 "And he accomplished all of this while keeping our civilians safe from any harm," he continued.
 "That’s what the American people expect from their commander in chief."

-Bates, however, wouldn't say whether the president was concerned about any intelligence potentially already being in the hands of the CCP.
+Bates, however, would not say whether the president was concerned about any intelligence potentially already being in the hands of the CCP.

 "While we work to execute this plan to bring down successfully over U.S. territorial waters, we also took immediate steps to protect against the balloon's collection of sensitive information, mitigating its intelligence value to the PRC," the defense official said.